 All right-thinking organisations take the use of semantic markup very seriously.
 See the BBC Semantic Mark-up Standard for more information and as an indication of how important this seemingly academic aspect of web design is considered by major website developers.

 Separating content from presentation

 Originally, HTML was all a web designer needed.
 It was used to structure content and describe how it should look.
 These days, things are very different.
 As detailed above, HTML and XHTML are used to describe the nature of content and the hierarchy of that content (which comes first, which second etc.).
 They are not used to describe how that content should be presented (how it will look in the browser window).
 That is exclusively the job of CSS.
 This separation of tasks, HTML describing the content and CSS describing the presentation is at the root of modern web design and allows designers amazing freedom of expression.
 To better understand the power of this approach, try using the buttons on the right to ‘redesign this site’.
 In each case you're looking at the same content but it is being styled differently; a technique known as stylesheet switching.
-The method used to switch the stylesheets on this site is described in this tutorial.

 Websites are of no use if they cannot be used.
 More importantly, websites are of no use if they cannot be used quickly, easily and intuitively - that's what people expect of a website.
 As a web designer, you must also understand how to design interfaces and to do that you must understand how people interact with websites.
 You need to know when to adopt conventions and when to be innovative.
 Our approach is often referred to as ‘user-centred design’ and this means that websites should be designed for the best user experience and should be tested from the user's point of view.